WELCOME TO YOUR NEW FAMILY

 Jon Trinklein was installed as our Intentional Interim Pastor on January 7, 2018.
 His life calling is to make as many disciple-making disciples possible through bringing people into a growing relationship with Jesus.
 Pastor Jon serves half time at St. Paul where he preaches on first and third Sundays, teaches Bible Study on Wednesday nights at 7pm and mentors our Deacon Matt Koch as he begins seminary training in the fall of 2018.
 Jon has served in churches from three to three thousand with a church plant in Arkansas, urban church in Los Angeles and a mega-church in Nebraska.
 He and his wife Sue have led mission trips to Africa, China, Russia and Israel.
 He and Sue have two grown children: Jordan, who with his wife, Melissa and their daughter, Dylan, and a baby on the way live in Nebraska; and Tessa, who with her husband, Leon, and daughters, Natalie and Jacqueline, live in Texas.

 Matthew Koch came to St. Paul from Faith Lutheran in Troy and has been our Youth Minister for the past two years.
-Matthew is our new Deacon and will enter the LCMS Special Ministry Program (SMP)in the fall.
+Matthew is our new Deacon and has begun the LCMS Special Ministry Program (SMP).
 Matt and his wife Angela and son Caleb have been a welcome addition to St. Paul's.
 Matt works with our H2O Youth program and has been assisting with Sunday services for the past year.
 You will find Matt in the office just about every day and 3 days a week he works in the Kidz Club Room tutoring in our I-Can tutoring program.

 Rev. Dietrick and Rebecca Gladden were the sole staff at St. Paul Community Lutheran Church, the last Lutheran church in Pontiac, for 11 years.
 Their faithful labor brought the church new life, after nearly being closed, with the wonderful support of many sister churches.
 He has recently taken a call out of state and we wish him God's blessings in his new position.